Michael Tranfaglia, MD - Medical Director, Treasurer, Co-Founder

 Sasa Zorovic, MBA, PhD - Vice President

 Sasa received his AB in Applied Mathematics from Harvard, a PhD in Engineering-Economic Systems at Stanford, and an MBA from Stanford Business School.
 Sasa became involved with FRAXA in 2006 when his children were diagnosed with Fragile X and joined the Board of Directors in 2008.
-Sasa is currently VP of Finance and Operations at PTC and was previously Co-Head of Bloomberg Fundamental Data.
+Sasa is currently CFO and COO of V12 Data and was previously Co-Head of Bloomberg Fundamental Data.

 Dean Clark - West Coast Lead

 Dean is an experienced technology professional (25 years) and currently a Director of Systems Engineering for VMware.
 Dean graduated from the California State University of Chico with a Bachelor of Science Degree in Computer Science.

 Dean and his wife Stefanie have three children and they have been involved with FRAXA ever since their only son Lucas was diagnosed with Fragile X in 1999.
 They and their family hosted a "Fix Fragile X" fundraiser that netted $160,000 for Fragile X research and currently drive an annual mail campaign for FRAXA.